intelops/genval/README.md

 ## Quick Start

 For a quick start, pre-built templates for Dockerfile generation for popular languages can be found in the `./templates/inputs/dockerfile_input` folder.
+We also maintain all the default policies and input templates in a dedicated [repository](https://github.com/intelops/policyhub).

 ## Building from Source